Mohinder Amarnath: Trials and tribulations

-Except for the period 1982–83, Mohinder never held a steady place in the Indian Test side and would frequently get dropped.
+Except for the period 1982–83, Mohinder never held a steady place in the Indian Test team and would frequently get dropped.
 Mohinder is known as the Comeback Man of Indian Cricket.
-During his two decades at the top, he was dropped from the Indian side on several occasions and each time he fought his way back with sterling performances, playing excellent domestic cricket and making it hard for the national selectors to ignore him.
+During his two decades at the top, he was dropped from the Indian team on several occasions and each time he fought his way back with sterling performances, playing excellent domestic cricket and making it hard for the national selectors to ignore him.

-He was well known for his batting technique, temperament and skill.
-He even experimented with a side-on batting stance, where one foot was placed at an angle to the crease, giving the body had a more open stance with a better view of the bowler.
+He was well-known for his batting technique, temperament and skill.
+He even experimented with a side-on batting stance, where one foot was placed at an angle to the crease, giving the body a more open stance with a better view of the bowler.

 Character and Courage

 Amarnath was noted for his personality, courage and determination.
 West Indian cricketing great Vivian Richards called him "one of the nicest men to have ever played the game" and former Australian Test opening batsman David Boon said "Concede didn't seem to be in his vocabulary".